KEY TAKEAWAYS

 What affects the cost of life insurance for older adults?

-For seniors, just like for everyone, the cost of life insurance premiums depends on factors like:
+For seniors, just like for everyone, the cost of life insurance premiums depends on factors such as their age, health history, smoking status, sex and the type of policy that they have purchased.

 Health is a major contributing factor for seniors especially, just because our health generally declines the older we get.
 Age and health are two of the biggest factors that will affect your cost, and whether you can get coverage at all as a senior.